codesaler/lightsocks/README.md

 FAQ
 -----------

-Q: How to setup git with Github?
+Q: How to setup git ssh with Github?

 A: Edit `config.json`, set `target_server` to `github.com`, set `target_port`
  to `22`.
 Run `python lightsocks.py`